New Orleans LA, USA

 2. Stay as close as possible to the subject, as close as your lens allows you to focus that is!

-3. Try to keep your subject as far as possible from the highlights in the background that will become your bokeh, move the subject when you can the further for the background, or position yourself somewhere else so the background will be further from your object.
+3. Try to keep your subject as far as possible from the highlights in the background that will become your bokeh, move the subject, when possible, further for the background, or position yourself somewhere else so the background will be further from your subject.

 1. latteaddict